getkeops/keops/doc/python/installation.rst

   cd ~/scratch/containers

   # Download the Docker image and store it as an immutable Singularity Image File:
-  # N.B.: Our image is pretty heavy (~7 Gb), so it is safer to create
+  # N.B.: Our image is fairly large (~7 GB), so it is safer to create
   #       cache folders on the hard drive instead of relying on the RAM-only tmpfs:
-  # N.B.: This step may take 15mn to 60mn, so you may prefer to execute it on
+  # N.B.: This step may take 15 to 60 minutes, so you may prefer to execute it on
   #       your local computer and then copy the resulting file `keops-full.sif`
   #       to the cluster.
   #       Alternatively, on the Jean Zay cluster, you may use the `prepost` partition